 While I know not everyone necessarily agrees, I do believe that this aligns with the growth mindset characteristics a bit.
 If a student puts hard work into something and strongly believes they can do it – instead of believing “I’m not a good reader” – then they can be a Reading Star, too!
 Anyone can be a Reading Star!

-I have included the rubric and our parental letter for you as an example for you to download for FREE.
+I have included the rubric and our parental letter for you as an example for you to grab FREE.
 Just click here.
 You are more than welcome to use it (of course, the parental letter you’ll need to type up and modify yourself.)